WatWowMap/MapJS/docs/configuration/config.md

 # Configuration

-Your `config.json` file is only required for a few options.
+All server customization values are currently stored in your `src/configs/config.json` file.
+To get started please use the `config.example.json` file.

 Anything you do not include will use the `default.json` as a fallback.
 When viewing the `default.json` file you will see additional settings that can be applied to your `config.json` in order to modify the values. **Please note** json files can not have code comments (`//`) as such we have provided notes on the configuration settings in the below snippet.

 ```js
 {